raindev32/rn-project-structure/README.md

 ---------------------------------------------------------------------------------------------

-Feel free to contribute help on ios platform.
+Feel free to contribute help on ios directories because ios side is not unperfectly yet.

 Happy Coding.